anshumaanshankar/aws-dev/exam powerup.md

 - Versioning on a bucket, once enabled can never be disabled.
 Only suspending a bucket is possible atp.
 - S3 buckets having dots in their name and not conforming to DNS norms cannot be transfer accelerated.
 - KMS provides a FIPS 140-2 Level 2 security standard.
+- AES-256 is the Encryption type on S3 for SSE